 You can help yourself and your baby be as healthy as possible:

 Your doctor may ask you to keep track of how much your baby moves every day.
-One way to do this is to note how much time it takes to feel 10 movements.

 Like any pregnant woman, you need to watch for any signs of problems.
 This doesn't mean that you will have any problems.
 But if you have any of these symptoms, it's important to get care quickly.